areyde/areyde.github.io/_pages/music.md

 {% include base_path %}

 In 2017–2019, my friends and I were recording a lot of random music for fun.
 The vast majority of it was completely unlistenable, but sometimes (when someone could sing) it was barely tolerable!
-Here, I save five random songs and an "album cover" that we drew right on the wallpaper of my apartment in the burst of inspiration.
+Here, I save some random songs and an "album cover" that we drew right on the wallpaper of my apartment in the burst of inspiration.

 <table border="0" cellspacing="0" cellpadding="0" style="border: none; font-size: 100%">